Skip to main content

 Administrative Processing

 The U.S. Consulate/Embassy may request security clearance or additional review of an applicant before issuing a visa.
-These reviews can take up to several months.
-Please see here for more information on administrative processing.
-Individuals with special skills in the STEM fields may be more likely to undergo administrative processing so please plan accordingly.
+These reviews can sometimes take up to several months.
+Individuals with special skills in the STEM fields may be more likely to undergo administrative processing.
+Please plan accordingly.
+For more information on Administrative Processing, go to the Department of State website.

-Contact the CISS if you are notified that your visa application must undergo Administrative Processing, as your program dates may need to be adjusted due to the processing delay.
+Email the CISS at GA_CISS@bentley.edu if you are notified that your visa application must undergo Administrative Processing.

 Visa Denial